florentpoujol/php_extensions_cheat_sheet/readme.md

 - Classes: [Book](http://www.phpinternalsbook.com/classes_objects.html)
 - Extension structure: [PHP manual](https://secure.php.net/manual/en/internals2.structure.php) | [Book - Extension skeleton](http://www.phpinternalsbook.com/php7/extensions_design/extension_skeleton.html)

+Also see the `extension_skeleton.c` file.
+It contains some examples of how to set-up constants, functions, classes, methods, arguments, properties, etc.. and working with Zvals.

 Typically a PHP extension is around 10 times faster than the "same" code in PHP userland.

 ## C++ and PHP-CPP